Brett Jones (songwriter)

+William Seaborn "Brett" Jones (March 13, 1956 – February 16, 2026) was an American singer, songwriter, and music publisher from Warm Springs, Georgia, United States.
+A prolific country music writer, his songs were recorded by artists such as Lee Ann Womack, Billy Currington, and Jason Aldean.

 Jones signed a publishing deal with a company owned by country music singer Ronnie Milsap.
-His first top twenty hit came in 1995 with Confederate Railroad’s “When and Where.”
-He owns Crazytown Productions/Big Borassa Music, in which he looks over many of his own catalogs such as Big Borassa Music, Jonesbone Music, and Brett Jones Music.
+His first top twenty hit came in 1995 with Confederate Railroad's "When and Where."
+He owned Crazytown Productions/Big Borassa Music, in which he watched over many of his own catalogs such as Big Borassa Music, Jonesbone Music, and Brett Jones Music.
 As of 2012, his catalogs and himself as an artist were signed to ole, a rights management company.
-Jones, as an artist, also released his own CD called Life’s Road in 2009 and followed with Cowboy Sailor in July 2014.
+Jones, as an artist, also released his own CD called Life's Road in 2009 and followed with Cowboy Sailor in July 2014.

 Singles

-Singles that Jones has co-written include:
+Singles that Jones had co-written include: